2006 Australian Production Car Championship: Class Structure

 Cars competed in three classes, designated A, B & C, as per the published Vehicle Eligibility Schedule.
 Additional entries competed in the Trophy Class, these being cars with a record of competition in the championship, but not included on the 2006 eligibility list.
 Drivers of Trophy Class cars were not eligible to score championship points.

 Points system

 Outright championship points were allocated on a 30-25-22-20-18-16-14-12-10-8-6-4-2-1 basis for the first 14 finishers in each handicap race.
 One point was awarded to all other finishers in these races.

 Points towards the three class awards were allocated on a 30-25-22-20-18-16-14-12-10-8-6-4-2-1 basis to the first 14 finishers in each class in each race.
 One point was awarded to each of the other finishers in each race and three points were awarded to the fastest driver in each Class in qualifying at each round.

+Trophy drivers were awarded points only to determine the highest placed competitor at each round.
+No outright pointscore was to be maintained for Trophy drivers.